 The Trust is governed by its Board of Trustees.
-The Board is responsible for and oversees the overall management and operations of the Trust and the Funds, which includes the general oversight and review of each Fund's investment activities, in accordance with federal law, Delaware law and the stated policies of the Funds.
+The Board oversees the management and operations of the Trust and the Funds, in accordance with federal law, Delaware law and the stated policies of the Funds.
 The Board oversees the Trust's officers and service providers, including the Adviser, which is responsible for the management of the day-to-day operations of each Fund based on policies and agreements reviewed and approved by the Board.
 In carrying out these responsibilities, the Board regularly interacts with and receives reports from senior personnel of service providers and the Trust's Chief Compliance Officer ("CCO").
-The Board also is assisted by the Trust's independent auditor (which reports directly to the Trust's Audit Committee), independent counsel and other experts as appropriate, all of which are selected by the Board.
+The Board also is assisted by the Trust's independent auditor (which reports directly to the Trust's Audit Committee), independent counsel and other experts as appropriate.
+The Trustees serve until their respective successors have been elected and qualified or until their earlier death, resignation or removal.